Relational Infrastructure

 • Recur on a fixed schedule and protect it; predictability is what lets strangers become regulars

-• No remote option; record talks if you must, but make the gathering in person
+• No remote option; record talks if you must, but keep the gathering itself in person

 • Assign someone to greet people who arrive alone; they're the whole point